 I. Application of the International Conditions of Sale

-4. These International Conditions of Sale do not apply, if the customer buys the goods for personal, family or household use and if Bartscher knew or should have known that at the conclusion of the contract.
+3. These International Conditions of Sale do not apply, if the customer buys the goods for personal, family or household use and if Bartscher knew or should have known that at the time of the formation of the contract.

 back to top

 1. The customer is under an obligation to give written notice to Bartscher prior to the formation of a contract if

 - the goods to be delivered are to be fit not only for normal use or the customer orders on the assumption of a particular purpose or his expectations are based on public statements, advertising messages or other circumstances outside the formation of the concrete contract,

 - the goods to be delivered will be used in circumstances which are unusual or which present a particular risk to health, safety or the environment, or which require a more demanding use,

 - there is a risk of atypical damages or unusual amounts of loss, in particular exceeding the limits set up in section VII.-1.-d), of which the customer is or ought to be aware or

 - the goods to be delivered will be used in Germany or will be delivered to customer’s clients resident in Germany.

 2. Orders of the customer are to be put in writing.
 If the customer's order deviates from the proposal or the tender submitted by Bartscher, the customer will emphasize the differences as such.
 Illustrations and drawings just like the measures and weight indications featuring in Bartscher´s proposals or offers only constitute guidelines.